Basware Enhances Procurement Solution, Customizes Interface for Distinct User Types

-Basware (Nasdaq: BAS1V) has introduced a new version of Basware Purchase to help customers further increase user adoption and, in effect, their ability to gain 100% spend visibility and maximize their return on investment as well.
-This enhanced version adds two new levels of user access simplified and restricted specifically designed for end users who are not procurement professionals and may only utilize the solution infrequently.
+ESPOO, Finland, Jan.
+30, 2020 /PRNewswire/ -- Basware (Nasdaq: BAS1V) has introduced a new version of Basware Purchase to help customers further increase user adoption and, in effect, their ability to gain 100% spend visibility and maximize their return on investment as well.
+This enhanced version adds two new levels of user access - simplified and restricted - specifically designed for end users who are not procurement professionals and may only utilize the solution infrequently.
 Each user category is served a tailored experience that is intuitive and simple.

 "It's absolutely critical that companies make it easy for their employees to purchase goods and services through their procurement tool all the time, not just occasionally," states Tomi Lindholm, Director of Procurement Product Management, Basware.
 "The more relevant and suitable the tool and experience is to different user types, the more likely the users will use the system and adhere to the company's purchasing policy and process.
 Without 100% user adoption, companies are missing the opportunity to enjoy full spend visibility as maverick-spend transactions can't be tracked.
 On the flip side, having 100% spend visibility can be a significant competitive advantage.
 To this end, we have added additional levels of user access within our electronic procurement solution."